RensTillmann/super-forms/docs/hook-examples.md

 },100);
 ```

-## Toolset Plugin: Update comma seperated string to Array for meta data saved via Front-end Posting Add-on
+## Toolset Plugin: Update comma seperated string to Array for meta data saved via Front-end Posting

 The below code is useful for `Checkbox` fields made within Toolset plugin.
-Since Super Forms Front-end Posting Add-on saves them as a comma separated string, we must convert it to an array so that Toolset can properly retrieve these values.
+Since Super Forms Front-end Posting saves them as a comma separated string, we must convert it to an array so that Toolset can properly retrieve these values.

 ```php
 function f4d_convert_metadata( $attr ) {